 The Zwift Academy is a global talent-identifying platform that provides aspiring riders from all over the globe with an opportunity to compete for a professional contract.
 Using Zwift’s in-game framework, riders need to complete several workouts and races before a select group of finalists go head-to-head in a series of real-world scenarios.
 Since its inception in 2016, four athletes have graduated from the academy and earned professional contracts: Leah Thorvilson and Tanja Erath with Canyon-SRAM and Ollie Jones and Martin Lavrič with Dimension Data for Qhubeka Continental U23 team.

 Zwift has become so effective as a training tool that many professional riders use it to keep fit during the winter months or to recover from injury.
 Take Mathew Hayman for example who used Zwift to win Paris-Roubaix in 2016 after breaking his arm six weeks before the race.
-Steve Cummings did the same thing, and secured both the 2017 British road and time-trial titles after a shoulder surgery prevented him from training outdoors.
+Steve Cummings did a similar thing and secured both the 2017 British road and time-trial titles after a shoulder surgery prevented him from training outdoors.

 While many Zwifters merely free-ride to stay fit, others prefer using the app’s many built-in programs.
 Zwift’s structured training plans use your FTP to calculate certain workout metrics to track improvement and progression.
 Furthermore, coach-prescribed workouts from Training Peaks can be imported into Zwift and completed using ERG mode, a setting that locks the resistance of the trainer at a set wattage for each interval.